LemesoftNostalgic/sprint-o-matic/README.md

 4. matplotlib.path
 5. argparse, pickle (only with command-line usage)

-Later on there migh be also an Android version.
+Later on there might be also an Android version.
 If anyone is interested in debugging the Android build, be my guest.
 The current attempt of a buildozer script dobuildozer.sh is at the root folder of this repository.
 It currently stops at the following error: